Visiting Muang Sing by bike: the best of Luang Namtha

 When I arrived, everyone looked at me with curiosity.
 When I wanted to ask what was the direction to the next village, in a minute I was surrounded by about ten people.
 They began to give me directions in Laotian and I more or less interpreted the path.
 After saying a few words in Laotian, to be liked and to break the ice, I continued on my way so as not to disturb any more.

-The villages of Luang Namtha, a humble life
+The villages of Luang Namtha: a humble life

 I was also surprised that there were about three ways in which the people in the villages acted:

-1. Don’t pay attention to you or just look at you.
+- Don’t pay attention to you or just look at you.

-2. Waving to you and coming to ask you to buy things, give out candy or money.
+- Waving to you and coming to ask you to buy things, give out candy or money.

-3. To say hello very sympathetically (especially to children) without asking anything in return.
+- To say hello very sympathetically (especially to children) without asking anything in return.

-After two days I returned to Luang Namtha to meet Sergio again.
+After two days, I returned to Luang Namtha to meet my travel partner again.
 From Muang Sing, I took with me all the smiles received, a nice memory that will accompany me forever.

-I could also see how the locals lived in the different villages I visited.
+I appreciate have seen how the locals lived in the different villages I visited.
 They live a very precarious life, without great luxuries or surely big dreams.
 I don’t know if they are happier than us, but it makes you think that maybe we are the ones who have too much and still want more.